Lawmaker: Confederate plaque removed from Texas Capitol

-AUSTIN, Texas (AP) — A Confederate plaque in the Texas Capitol that rejects slavery as the underlying cause of the Civil War has been removed.
+AUSTIN, Texas (AP) — A lawmaker says a Confederate plaque in the Texas Capitol that rejects slavery as the underlying cause of the Civil War has been removed.

 State Rep. Eric Johnson on Sunday tweeted a photo of the blank wall where the plaque was once displayed.